threefoldtecharchive/info_manual3/wiki/faq/faq.md

 1. Add the [Polkadot Substrate Extension](https://polkadot.js.org/extension/) to your browser
 2. Create an account (write down the mnemonics somewhere safe and offline)
-3. Go to [TF Portal Grid](http://dashboard.grid.tf) and select the newly created account
+3. Go to [TF Dashboard Grid](http://dashboard.grid.tf) and select the newly created account
-4. Fund the TF Portal account by using the [TFChain-Stellar Bridge](#how-can-i-bridge-tft-from-stellar-chain-to-tf-chain-and-vice-versa) and the [Threefold Connect App](#is-there-a-threefold-app-for-mobile)
+4. Fund the TF Dashboard account by using the [TFChain-Stellar Bridge](#how-can-i-bridge-tft-from-stellar-chain-to-tf-chain-and-vice-versa) and the [Threefold Connect App](#is-there-a-threefold-app-for-mobile)
 5. Go to the [Threefold Play Grid](http://play.grid.tf) and start your deployment

 ***